HomeBlogMarketingSEM & PPCThe Ultimate Guide to Ecommerce PPC

 4. Hop on trends

-Topical events like Prime Day, Valentines Day, Halloween and other calendar events are big traffic drivers.
-Trust me, you want to appear in the top of SERPs for these topics.
+Topical events like Prime Day, Valentines Day, Halloween, and other calendar events are big traffic drivers.
+Trust me, you want to appear at the top of SERPs for these topics.
 PPC lets you do that.

 Best practices for your ecommerce PPC strategy